Buzz!: The Sports Quiz: Gameplay

-The game, developed by Kuju Entertainment, is very similar to an actual game show, fit with the eponymous Quizmaster, his 'delicious' sidekick (Rose), buzzers, a theme song and an audience which claps and laughs.
+The game is very similar to an actual game show, fit with the eponymous Quizmaster, his 'delicious' sidekick (Rose), buzzers, a theme song and an audience which claps and laughs.
 In every type of game, players must choose from easy mode or hard mode.

-Players can choose from 16 characters to play as, each representing different sports.
+Players can choose from the 16 avatars, each representing different sports.
 These include an auto racing driver, a darts player, a tennis player, a basketball player, a footballer/soccer player, an ice hockey goalie, a shotputter, a volleyball player, a sumo wrestler, a skier, a rugby player, a golfer, a horse rider, a cricketer, a boxer and an American football player.
-There are also three costumes to choose from for each.
+There are also three colour palettes, referred to as costumes, to choose from for each avatar.
 Players can choose from a short game, standard game, long game or a custom game.

 Game modes

-Any number of players from 1-8 can play at any one time.
+Any number of players from 1–8 can play at any one time.